Harsh-Tandel27/prepora/README.md

 - Next.js
 - Firebase
 - Tailwind CSS
+- ML Models (Python)
-- Vapi AI
+- ElevenLabs TTS
+- Web Speech API
 - shadcn/ui
-- Google Gemeni
-- Zod

 ## <a name="features">🔋 Features</a>

 👉 **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.

-👉 **Create Interviews**: Easily generate job interviews with help of Vapi voice assistants and Google Gemini.
+👉 **Create Interviews**: Easily generate job interviews with help of ML models and ElevenLabs voice synthesis.

 👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback based on your conversation.